AmirrezaRamesh/usb-serial-port-handling/README.md

 sudo udevadm control --reload-rules sudo udevadm trigger
 ```
-7. use ``` ls -l /dev/ttyMicro ``` to check if the port is made. it must show what device it has been linked to. find the something like `/dev/ttyMicro -> ttyACM0`
+7. use ``` ls -l /dev/ttyMicro ``` to check if the port is made. it must show what device it has been linked to.
+> in the output, you should see something like : /dev/ttyMicro -> ttyACM0

 8. you've successfully made a symlink to a USB port!